inno-apfel/DSC180A-Q1-Project/README.md

 This repository serves as a codebase for our machine learning employment forecasting models, developed in partnership with The San Diego Association of Government (SANDAG).

+There are currently two ways you can interact with our work:

+1. Exploring our work through our development interactive python notebooks
+2. Interacting with our executable script `run.py` to recreate the results we found in `report.pdf`.

 ## Setting up the Enviroment